-Cats commonly get hairballs and, for most, they aren’t a major issue.
+Most cats get hairballs and, commonly, they aren’t a major issue.
 However, it can be unpleasant for the cat as they bring them up.
 Not to mention the noise they make can be quite off-putting for us humans!
 Is it just me, or do they have a real knack for doing it while we’re eating our dinner?

-Where we can, we should aim to prevent hairballs in cats.
+The cat owners should aim to prevent hairball formation in cats, whenever they can.
 This is important as, while rare, hairballs can cause life threatening digestive tract obstructions¹(Oesophageal Obstruction Study).

-If your cat is frequently bringing up hairballs or has other symptoms, a vet visit is sensible.
+If your cat vomits hairballs frequently or has other symptoms, a vet visit is sensible.
 Concerning signs would include:

 - Weight loss